angular/angular/aio/content/guide/router-tutorial-toh.md

 * To manage the heroes, create a `HeroesModule` with routing in the heroes folder and register it with the root `AppModule`.

 <code-example language="none" class="code-shell">
-  ng generate module heroes/heroes --module app --flat --routing
+  ng generate module heroes/heroes --module application --flat --routing
 </code-example>

 * Move the placeholder `hero-list` folder that's in the `app` folder into the `heroes` folder.